 Eligible students will receive a credit of £3.85 for each day they have timetabled lessons to purchase a meal in the college refectory, or, where this is not possible, in the form of vouchers/cash payment.

-They will also be entitled to receive a £1.20 credit to purchase a breakfast.
+6.4.
 Raising awareness of free meals